Small and medium enterprises: Overview

 SMEs are important for economic and social reasons, given the sector's role in employment.
-Due to their size, SMEs are heavily influenced by their Chief Executive Officer (CEOs) or managing director.
-The CEOs of SMEs are often the founders, owners, and managers of the SMEs.
-The duties of the CEO in an SME mirror those of the CEO of a large company: the CEO needs to strategically allocate their time, energy, and assets to direct the SMEs.
-Typically, the CEO is the strategist, champion and leader for developing the SME or the prime reason for the business failing.
+Due to their size, these smaller firms are heavily influenced by their chief executive officers (CEOs) or managing directors.
+The CEOs of SMEs are often the founders, owners, and managers of the business.
+The duties of a CEO in both SMEs and large companies are similar: the CEO needs to strategically allocate their time, energy, and assets to direct the organization.
+Typically, the CEO is the strategist, champion, and leader for developing the business, or the prime reason for the business failing.

-The European Union sees SMEs as playing a crucial role in powering economic growth, innovation and transition to more knowledge-based economic structures.
+The European Union sees SMEs as playing a crucial role in powering economic growth, innovation, and the transition to more knowledge-based economic structures.
 At the employee level, Petrakis and Kostis (2012) explore the role of interpersonal trust and knowledge in the number of small and medium enterprises.
 They conclude that knowledge positively affects the number of SMEs, which in turn positively affects interpersonal trust.
 The empirical results indicate that interpersonal trust does not affect the number of SMEs.
-Therefore, although knowledge development can reinforce SMEs, trust becomes widespread in a society when the number of SMEs is greater.
+Therefore, although knowledge development can reinforce these companies, trust becomes widespread in a society when the number of SMEs is greater.

-Medium- or mid-sized enterprises which have grown beyond the scale of a "small business" may have different support needs from those of small businesses, and their contribution to the local and national economy where they operate may also be quite distinct from the contribution of a smaller business.
+Medium- or mid-sized enterprises that have grown beyond the scale of a small business may have different support needs.
+Their contribution to the local and national economies where they operate may also be quite distinct from the contribution of a smaller business.

 By country

-Multilateral organizations have been criticized for using one measure for all.
-The legal boundary of SMEs around the world vary, and below is a list of the upper limits of SMEs in some countries.
+Multilateral organizations have been criticized for using a single measure for all contexts.
+The legal definitions of SMEs vary by country.

 Africa

 Results from the European Investment Bank's Banking in Africa survey, 2021.
 Expected change in credit demand from small and medium-sized enterprises in 2021 in Southern Africa.

-African small businesses frequently struggle to get the cash they require to thrive.
+African small businesses frequently struggle to secure the capital they require to thrive.
 According to the SME Finance Forum, the formal financing gap for African SMEs averaged 17% of GDP across the 43 countries assessed in 2017.

 According to the World Bank, women own 58% of all MSMEs in Africa.

-The European Investment Bank's Banking in Africa survey, 2021 suggests that most of the responding banks had a non-performing loan (NPL) ratio of at least 5%.
+The European Investment Bank's 2021 Banking in Africa survey suggests that most responding banks had a non-performing loan (NPL) ratio of 5% or higher.
 NPLs account for at least 10% of the SME portfolio in approximately one-third of African banks.
-Furthermore, 50% of the banks had at least 5% of their SME portfolio under the moratorium, and 40% had at least 5% of SME loans under some type of restructuring.
+Furthermore, half of the banks had more than 5% of their SME portfolio under a moratorium, and 40% had a similar proportion of SME loans under some type of restructuring.